 fuels.
 Deforestation and changes in biosphere growth may also have contributed,

-On 1992-NOV-18, over 1,500 members of national, regional, and international
+On 1992-NOV-18, over 1,500 members of regional, national, and international

 science academies from 69 nations signed the World Scientists' Warning to

 Humanity.
-The introduction to the warning states:
+Its introduction states:

 "Human beings and the natural world are on a collision course.
 Human